 Trusted Agent Services Group Pre-Licensing Course provides aspiring Title Insurance Producer Independent Contractors (TIPICs) with an understanding of concepts and principles in the title industry required to pass the state licensing exam (administered by Prometric Testing).
 The title insurance concepts and principles presented in the course address the Prometric Examination Content Outline used as a guide in studying for the state exam.
+The course consists of 5 sessions conducted over a 3-week time frame.
+All sessions are held online via Zoom.
+Funds are due one week prior to the class start date.

 The cost of the pre-licensing course is $399 which includes: